Where can I purchase Concrete Sealers USA products?

 Can topical concrete sealers (ex. acrylics, epoxies, urethanes, etc.) be applied over penetrating sealers?

-Yes, topical sealers generally can be applied over most penetrating sealers.
-Penetrating sealers generally do not form a membrane, film, or barrier that would prevent the topical sealers from adhering to the surface.
-As a matter of fact, most penetrating sealers were originally developed for use as primers to be applied prior to topical coatings and sealers being applied.
-It was only in recent years that penetrating sealers gained popularity for usage as a standalone product due to their inherent properties for preserving, protecting, and strengthening concrete, brick, and stone surfaces.
-Please note though that many topical coatings require a surface to have sufficient profile before applying.
+Yes, topical sealers can sometimes be applied over penetrating sealers especially densifiers or hardeners.
+Depending on the circumstances, topical sealers may even be able to be applied over certain water repellent penetrating sealers.
+Penetrating sealers generally do not form a membrane, film, or barrier that would normally prevent the topical sealers from adhering to the surface.
+For certain topical sealers that require a certain amount of absorption into a surface in order to gain adhesion, water repellent penetrating sealers may interfere with the ability of the topical sealer to properly adhere though.
+Please note though that many topical sealers/ coatings require a surface to have sufficient profile before applying.
 This is true whether or not a penetrating sealer is applied before the topical sealer/ coating.
-Surfaces are normally profiled for a topical coating through acid etching, grinding, sand blasting, shot blasting, etc. Please consult product label and technical data sheet for specific details on the products you are considering.
+Surfaces are normally profiled for a topical sealer/ coating through acid etching, grinding, sand blasting, shot blasting, etc. Please consult product label and technical data sheet for specific details on the products you are considering.

 Can penetrating concrete sealers be applied over topical sealers?

 No, topical sealers create a membrane, film, or barrier that prevents the penetrating sealers from absorbing into the surface.
 If intention is to apply a penetrating sealer to a surface, then it will be necessary to properly remove the topical sealer from the surface prior to application of the penetrating sealer.
 Removal may be accomplished through scraping, grinding, sand blasting, shot blasting, pressure washing, chemical stripping, or other accepted methods.